 Genetics

-A change in one or a few genes in some types of proteins that are needed in cell communication (cytokines) have been linked to developing RA.
-Whether this change occurs in one gene (“SNP”) or to a gene expression without changing the DNA sequence (“methylation”), both have been shown to increase the risk of getting RA.
+A change in one or a few genes in some types cell-communication proteins—called cytokines—has been linked to developing rheumatoid arthritis.
+Whether this change occurs in one gene (“SNP”) or to a gene expression without changing the DNA sequence (“methylation”), both have been shown to increase the risk of getting rheumatoid arthritis.

 Environmental

 Smoking has been shown repeatedly in research to be a significant factor in developing rheumatoid arthritis, even among children.
-In fact, a recent longitudinal study of more than 90,000 women — all nurses — between the ages of 35 to 52, were asked a questionnaire about their condition every two years from 1989 to 2017.
+In fact, a 2021 longitudinal study of more than 90,000 female nurses, ages of 35 to 52, were asked a questionnaire about their condition every two years from 1989 to 2017.

-While the researchers found “no significant” association between RA risk with maternal smoking during pregnancy or living with smokers after age 18, they found that persistent childhood exposure to cigarette smoking from parents is a significant factor in developing rheumatoid arthritis.
+While the researchers found “no significant” association between rheumatoid arthritis risk with maternal smoking during pregnancy or living with smokers after age 18, they found that persistent childhood exposure to cigarette smoking from parents is a significant factor in developing rheumatoid arthritis.

 Other environmental factors include:

-Organic and inorganic dust: A large Swedish study of more than 12,500 cases of rheumatoid arthritis with matching 129,000+ controls found that exposure to textile and animal dust “are associated with increased risk of RA” provided that there is further evidence that the airborne exposures are a major cause of RA.
+Organic and inorganic dust: A large Swedish study of more than 12,500 cases of rheumatoid arthritis with matching more than 129,000 controls found that exposure to textile and animal dust “are associated with increased risk of RA” provided that there is further evidence that the airborne exposures are a major cause of rheumatoid arthritis.

 Damage and/or inflammation of the various lung tissues due to asthma is tied to cigarette smoke exposure and air pollutants.

-Viral infections of the lungs: A South Korean study of more than 24,000 people with rheumatoid arthritis found that those who were exposed to the coronavirus (not COVID-19), parainfluenza, and metapneumovirus had increased the flare ups and other symptoms of RA.
-But the researchers said that this is by no means proof of a cause-and-effect relationship.
+Viral infections of the lungs: A South Korean study of more than 24,000 people with rheumatoid arthritis found that those who were exposed to the coronavirus (not COVID-19), parainfluenza, and metapneumovirus had increased the flare ups and other symptoms of rheumatoid arthritis.
+However, the researchers repoted that this is by no means proof of a cause-and-effect relationship.

 Overweightness and obesity has been shown to increase certain gene expressions that contribute to joint inflammation.